Patryk94A/lab/learning-log.md

 # Learning Log - Will add here some learning updates what i am currently working on and what i did.
+## 20-04-2025
+- Configured and started Linux course

 ## 19-04-2025
 - Finished configuring Jenkins on Ubuntu and doing another course on Udemy with CI/CD and Jenkins
 - Tested it with some basic script and get to know what it is all about